History of Cartoon Network in Timeline

 Cartoon Network

-Cartoon Network is an American cable television channel launched on October 1, 1992.
-It is the flagship property of The Cartoon Network, Inc., a division of Warner Bros.
-Discovery Networks under Warner Bros.
+Cartoon Network is an American cable television channel that launched on October 1, 1992.
+It is the flagship property of The Cartoon Network, Inc., which is a sub-division of Warner Bros.
+Discovery Networks, itself a division of Warner Bros.
 Discovery.
-Headquartered in Atlanta, Georgia, Cartoon Network primarily broadcasts animated programming, becoming a prominent and influential force in the animation industry and children's entertainment.
+Cartoon Network primarily broadcasts animated programming, catering to a wide audience with content ranging from action-oriented shows to comedies.

 1943: Coal Black and de Sebben Dwarfs Omitted

-In 1943, Coal Black and de Sebben Dwarfs, a politically incorrect short, was notably omitted entirely from Cartoon Network's broadcast.
+In 1943, Coal Black and de Sebben Dwarfs, a politically incorrect but critically well-regarded short, was notably omitted entirely from Cartoon Network broadcasts.

 1950: The Scarlet Pumpernickel Edited

-In 1950, The Scarlet Pumpernickel had its finale heavily edited due to violence on Cartoon Network's broadcast.
+In 1950, The Scarlet Pumpernickel had its finale heavily edited due to violence before broadcasting on Cartoon Network.

 1952: Feed the Kitty Edited

-In 1952, Feed the Kitty had its finale heavily edited due to violence on Cartoon Network's broadcast.
+In 1952, Feed the Kitty had its finale heavily edited due to violence before broadcasting on Cartoon Network.

 On August 9, 1986, Turner Broadcasting System acquired Metro-Goldwyn-Mayer/United Artists (MGM/UA).